BG3-Community-Library-Team/bg3-community/Tutorials/Visual/getting-started-with-visual-modding.md

 > (TODO: create/link page here on how to use various LSLIB functions) {.is-info}

+### Initial setup
-First, download the latest ExportTool zip file and make sure you have the listed .NET dependency first (linked on the release).
+To download, head over to Releases and grab the latest ExportTool zip.
+For those unfamiliar with Github, the releases will look like this.
+Just grab the zip and (if you need it) the .NET dependency via the link.

 ![2024-05-25_15_39_51.png](/tutorials/getting_started_visual/2024-05-25_15_39_51.png)